panoramicdata/PanoramicData.NCalcExtensions/README.md

 ## Purpose

 Retrieves part of a string.
+If more

 ## Parameters
 - inputString